Logo Design Process

 Irrespective of the nature of the client and the intricacy of the project, the process remains the same.
 What changes is the depth of consideration given to each phase of time and the resources it is allocated.

-I always start in a sketchpad, for any project, not just the logo design process – outlining the project details and highlighting key points.
+I always start in a sketchpad, for any project, not just the process of logo design – outlining the project details and highlighting key points.
 The first priority is to understand the company / organization / product, so the brief is an essential aspect of getting the basics laid down.
-I will always check their website if applicable to see if more information can be obtained over what was given.
 Even at this point, I may have a few concepts sketched out, but without much depth they are likely to be the ‘first thing that comes to mind’ – in other words cliche.
 It’s good to get these cliches out early so progression can be made away from them.
 If for example I’m researching a logo for a lawyer, at some point I will have most likely drawn a set of scales.
 It may not necessarily be a cliche, but it’s certainly overused – and now I can move on.

-Alongside the doodles I will be brainstorming and collating a mood-board (actually a collection of screengrabs in the client folder on the computer).
+Alongside the doodles I will be brainstorming and collating a mood board.
 This can help to simplify a complex structure, or push depth into a specific line of thought.